-The screenshot in Figure 10 shows the simulated battlefield along with the sensors represented by circles and enemy targets represented by small squares.
+The screenshot in Fig. 10 shows the simulated battlefield along with the sensors represented by circles and enemy targets represented by small squares.
 There are four ground sensors (S1, S2, S3, S4) and one ATR sensor (S5).
 There are also five enemy vehicles.
 We assume that the system is only trying to answer one persistent query and omit the query parameter for goals and triggers.
-The persistent query is: "Show the location and type of all enemy vehicles in the selected area" (the area selected is defined by a rectangle in Figure 10).
+The persistent query is: "Show the location and type of all enemy vehicles in the selected area" (the area selected is defined by a rectangle in Fig. 10).

-Figure 10.
-Battlefield Map: Circles S1 to S5 represent sensors and enemy vehicles are denoted by small squares.
+Fig. 10.
+Battlefield map: Circles S1 to S5 represent sensors and enemy vehicles are denoted by small squares.

-In what follows, all goals, roles, capabilities and agent types are refer to by their id as presented in Table 1.
+In what follows, all goals, roles, capabilities and agent types are referred to by their id as presented in Table 1.